skip-mev/block-sdk/blockbuster/README.md

 defined on the lane’s mempool.
 Developers can define their own custom ordering by implementing a custom `TxPriority` struct that allows the lane’s mempool to determine the priority of a transaction `GetTxPriority` and relatively order two transactions given the priority `Compare`.
-The top of block lane includes an custom `TxPriority` that orders transactions in the mempool based on their bid.
+The MEV lane includes an custom `TxPriority` that orders transactions in the mempool based on their bid.